yandex-cloud-examples/yc-vision-ocr-recognizer/README_en.md

 ## Usage

-Ready to use [Terraform module](example/) can deployed, and all the required resources will be created:
+Ready to use [Terraform module](example/) can be deployed, and all the required resources will be created:
 - Serverless container
 - Triggers
 - Object storage bucket